-Many historically-minded people also stand firmly in either of the two camps—Collins or De Valera—that mark the opposition to the Anglo-Irish Treaty in 1921 (De Valera) or the pro-Treaty side of the Civil War (Collins).
+Many historically-minded people also stand firmly in either of the two camps—Collins or de Valera—that mark the opposition to the Anglo-Irish Treaty in 1921 (de Valera) or the pro-Treaty side of the Civil War (Collins).

 Eoghan’s own father George Plunkett was also sentenced to death for his participation in the Rising, as was his other uncle Jack.
 In the end, they were not executed and his father and uncle Jack were to later become important IRA men, taking the anti-Treaty side during the Civil War.

-Eoghan told the Irish Times that there was a photo of the pair in one of the newspapers not long after they had both been sentenced to death for taking part in the Rising.
+Eoghan told the Irish Times in 2016 that there was a photo of the pair in one of the newspapers not long after they had both been sentenced to death for taking part in the Rising.
 In the photograph, the two men are standing with “big broad grins on their faces.”
 “How the hell can you smile like that?”
 Eoghan questioned.

 Eoghan’s grandfather, Count George Noble Plunkett, was also a significant Irish figure, winning a by-election for Sinn Féin in Roscommon in 1917, and other family members included Archbishop Oliver Plunkett and Horace Plunkett, a Protestant and Unionist who worked at reconciling Unionists and Nationalists.

 With the 1916 centenary approaching, Nursing Home Ireland (NHI) sought residents who had lived through the Rising and its aftermath and could give first-hand evidence and insight into the political and social scene in Ireland a hundred years ago.
-Few had as great an insight as Eoghan Plunkett.
+Few had as great insight as Eoghan Plunkett.

 As a member of one of Ireland’s notable revolutionary families, Eoghan had personal experiences of family members dealing with some of Ireland’s greatest historical figures.

-Despite his father’s alliance with the anti-Treaty side during the Civil War, the anti-Treaty leader De Valera was not held in very high regard in the Plunkett household.
+Despite his father’s alliance with the anti-Treaty side during the Civil War, the anti-Treaty leader de Valera was not held in very high regard in the Plunkett household.

 “He was a pain in the arse,” Eoghan says. “[My father] was put on the run by de Valera.
 As far as he was concerned, de Valera just fixed things for himself.
 He was a mé féiner. ”